Eranga035225/Weather-app-flutter/README.md

-this is a weather app
+this is a weather app using flutter